“There is something about the outside of a horse that is good for the inside of a man.” ― Winston S. Churchill

-Any Veteran is Welcome in Our Programs
+Any Veteran and Their Family are Welcome in Our Programs

 Services for the Families of Deployed Soldiers

 Deployment is a very hard time for significant others and their children.
 NOLI is a place for the families of deployed soldiers to come and be supported by those that have walked in their shoes.
 The families of soldiers may reside at NOLI during the time leading up to deployment, during deployment, and after deployment.
 Children of deployed soldiers can attend our agriculture and wilderness schools and camps during the term of deployment; significant others may attend our adult wilderness and homestead training.
 We also offer workshops focused on what to expect after deployment and learn the tools to help when the deployed return home.
 If for no other reason Northwestern Outdoor Leadership Institute offers the parent a respite from the pressure and stress of parenting during deployment.

 “You cannot now realize that you will ever feel better… And yet it is a mistake.
 You are sure to be happy again.”
 Abraham Lincoln

 Services for the Families of the Fallen

 The families of fallen soldiers, law enforcement, and first responders are welcome to attend our agriculture and wilderness camps and schools and adult wilderness and homesteading training and simply be held in a warm home in the pristine Idaho Panhandle as they work through their greif with mentors made up of their peers.

 The long periods of time that a new recruit is in training can also be hard for significant others and their children.
 We offer the same services for the families listed above for new recruits.
 The K-12th grade children may attend our agricultural and wilderness school and camps as the parent attends our adult workshops.
 There is no greater comfort to walk with those that have been down the same path.

 What do the Veterans Learn?
 What do They do?